 Donald Mattison (American 1905 – 1975)

-Arizona Landscape, 1935, oil on canvas, 24 ½ x 19 ½ inches, unsigned, exhibited at the Twenty-Eighth Indiana Artists Exhibition at the John Herron Art Museum in Indianapolis, Indiana, in 1935 (label verso).
-Referenced in New Indiana Art Trend Shown by Canvases at State Exhibit, The Indianapolis News, March 18, 1935; City Association First to Sponsor Project in State, Palladium Item (Richmond, Indiana), April 6, 1935; and Several Visits Necessary For Full Appreciation of Exhibit, Palladium Item (Richmond, Indiana), April 13, 1935 and The Richmond Item, April 14, 1935
+Arizona Landscape, 1935, oil on canvas, 24 ½ x 19 ½ inches, unsigned, exhibited at the Twenty-Eighth Indiana Artists Exhibition, John Herron Art Museum in Indianapolis, Indiana, Spring, 1935 (label verso).
+Referenced in New Indiana Art Trend Shown by Canvases at State Exhibit, The Indianapolis News, March 18, 1935; City Association First to Sponsor Project in State, Palladium Item (Richmond, Indiana), April 6, 1935; and Several Visits Necessary For Full Appreciation of Exhibit, Palladium Item (Richmond, Indiana), April 13, 1935 and The Richmond Item, April 14, 1935; likely original frame

 $6,000